 While we are concerned of whether it is possible that a singularity will indeed happen and we will all wake up as machines one day, Mr. Musk and his brilliant team of engineers take our sights and minds off something that is happening on daily basis leaving less room to imagination, which is the barbaric exploitation of children for the sake of some big brands growth such as Huawei, Xiaomi, Lenovo, Renault and Tesla to name a few.

-What we are talking about here is as saddening as it is angering.
+We are talking about something that is saddening as it is angering.

 Children as young as four years old forced to slid themselves thin in creeks that are just big enough for swallowing them.

-Indeed between the highly polluted air filled with dust that is lingering from these pits caused by the continuous friction and digging and toxic body of water where the muddy rubble is washed off, in a desperate search of the most sought after ore in the tech industry which is cobalt.
+Indeed between the highly polluted air, filled with dust that is lingering from these pits caused by the continuous friction for digging, and toxic bodies of water where the muddy rubble is washed off, in a desperate search for the most sought after ore in the tech industry which is cobalt.

-Tre truth is that in order to save that dollars or euros we seem to be willing to shun on the lives of these people quite thoughtlessly.
+The truth is that in order to save that dollars or euros we seem to be willing to shun the lives of these people quite thoughtlessly.

-So it is and is been like this for the most of us in the "civilized" world, all it takes is a look at the numbers to find out how a companies such as Huwaei or Xiaomi has amassed their quick fortunes at expenses of these poor people.
+So it is and has been like this for most of us in the “civilized” world, all it takes is a look at the numbers to find out how companies such as Samsung, Huwaei or Xiaomi have amassed their quick fortunes at the expenses of these poor people.

 It is not only criminal, it is inhuman.

-And nowadays Huawei is contending the industry leading title by sales alongside Apple which on the other end has gone above and beyond to comply with strict standards for human rights and took consistent action to avoid any cobalt illegal mining practice supplying to their factories by eliminating the middle men.
+Nowadays Huawei is contending the industry-leading title by sales alongside Apple which on the other hand has gone above and beyond to comply with strict standards for human rights and took consistent action to avoid any cobalt illegal mining practice supplying to their factories by eliminating the middlemen.

-Even though we are not nearly as powerful or wealthy (on the contrary we could use some help) we're already working on a framework that will allow you the buyers directly expressing opinions on these brands and whether you feel they're taking decisive action or not towards a safer, fair, human rights aware supply chain process for cobalt mining.
+Even though we are not nearly as powerful, we’re already working on a framework that will allow you the buyers to directly express opinions on these brands and whether you feel they’re taking decisive action or not towards a safer, fair, human rights aware supply chain process for cobalt mining.

-While you steer that wheel or you tap on those screens, it's as if almost simultaneously a children dies buried alive, poisoned under one of those tunnels in Congo.
+While you steer that wheel or you tap on those screens, it’s as if almost simultaneously a child dies buried alive, or poisoned under one of those tunnels in Congo.

-And if you watch closely with the right kind of eyes you can see that blood dripping out of your device or car.
+And if you watch closely with the right kind of eyes you can see that blood dripping out of your devices or cars.

-Here is an article including a ranking of the companies from the most to least committed in taking actions towards a sustainable and fair supply chain.
+Here is an article including a ranking of the companies from the most to least committed to taking actions towards a sustainable and fair supply chain.

-It's only up to you being strong and aware enough to save up for fairly and ethically produced tech instead of wanting that device right away in your hands, wanting to spare that extra bucks, without thinking for a minute about the dire consequences of your actions.
+It’s only up to you being strong and aware enough to save up for fairly and ethically produced tech instead of craving that latest model device so bad right away when is rolled out in the market, wanting to spare that extra bucks, without thinking for a minute about the dire consequences of your actions.

-It's only a matter of time before the next model comes out, now you have a choice to make and we sincerely hope you will make the right one.
+It’s only a matter of time before the next device or car model comes out, now you have a choice to make and we sincerely hope you will make the right one.